Labor & Industry Lawyers - Seattle, WA

 |Child Alone (death benefit)||35%||35%|

-Get started with your Free Work Accident Case Evaluation!
+Get Started with Your Free L & I Case Evaluation!

-At Phillips Law Firm our Work Accident Lawyers are dedicated to getting you justice and compensation you deserve.
-Call Phillips Law Firm at 1-800-708-6000, we are waiting to assist you 24/7, offering a free case evaluation.
-Remember our no fee promise.
-If we do not recover anything for you, you do not owe us an attorney fee.
+At Phillips Law Firm our L & I Lawyers are dedicated to getting you the justice and compensation that you deserve.
+Call Phillips Law Firm at 1-800-708-6000, we are waiting to assist you 24/7.
+We offer free case evaluations and have a no fee promise.
+If we don't recover anything for you, you don't owe us anything.
+For more information pleace visit our Workers' Compensation page.